reverie-rs/reverie/docs/syscall-patch.md

  same trampoline. we place our trampoline at a fixed address, so stub page can generate a absolute jump to the trampoline easily.

-## patch in a multi threaded context
+## Patch in a multi threaded context
 Even though `systrace` is the only tracer, it can resume any ptrace stopped tracee, so the tracees run in a multi threaded context; The *tracer* uses a pseudo read write lock to keep track of which thread entered/exited or tried to apply patch, the tracer chooses whether or not a thread should take a